the quality of being thankful; readiness to show appreciation for and to return kindness.

 *Side note: With the support of my amazing medical team, Timmy was evicted August 2018!*

 2019 was one tough year, I started having seizures again, almost every day at one point.
 I had to take leave from work to try and get some answers and for those of you that know me, this was a very difficult thing for me to do.
-I was extremely fortunate to have my Fiancé/Husband Trevor by my side every second, showering me with constant love, even when would Whitney make an appearance- aka my other mood/personality, think of a Regina George x10, we can thank Timmy for that one!
+I was extremely fortunate to have my Fiancé/Husband Trevor by my side every second, showering me with constant love, even when Whitney would make an appearance- aka my other personality.
+Think of a Regina George x10, we can thank Timmy for that one!